MellowNight/IOCTL-hook/README.md

 it simply places a mov rax, xxx jmp rax inside of DiskDeviceControl and directs code flow to realExtern.sys

-hook offsets may change across windows upadtes.
+hook offsets may change across windows updates.

 WARNING: